Thrall: End of slavery

-In Norway, slavery appear to have been phased out from the late 12th century onward, when existing law text dealt more with the status of former thralls than existing thralls, until no slavery was longer recognized to exist in the Magnus Lagabøtes landslov of 1274; the reason for the death of slavery appear to have been a change in economy, which made it more profitable for big landowners to rent their lands to free farmers than to work it themselves, in combination with the Christian anti slavery rhetoric against Christians having other Christians as slaves, which made it more difficult to acquire slaves, as they had to be non-Christian in a now almost totally Christian Europe, which made it difficult to find non-Christian slaves.
+In Norway, slavery appears to have been phased out from the late 12th century onward, when existing law text dealt more with the status of former thralls than existing thralls, until no slavery was longer recognized to exist in the Magnus Lagabøtes landslov of 1274.
+The reason for the end of slavery appears to have been: a change in economy, which made it more profitable for big landowners to rent their lands to free farmers than to work it themselves, in combination with the Christian anti slavery rhetoric against Christians having other Christians as slaves, which made it more difficult to acquire slaves, as they had to be non-Christian in a now almost totally Christian Europe.

 In Sweden, slavery was phased out during the course of the 13th century, banned in one county after another, and finally abolished in the last remaining county in 1335.